 According to the Guidelines of Google, there will be a manual penalty action against thin content articles or useless articles that provide zero value to the users.
-This will result in a loss of ranking and the removal of your web page or entire website from search results.
+This will not only result in a loss of ranking but also, result in the removal of your web page or entire website from search results.

 Finding thin content is a tedious and time-consuming process, and the best way to audit content is to use an available tool on the market.
-Different tools available on the market can help you identify thin content on your website.
+There are different tools available on the market that can help you identify thin content on your website.

-Analyzing the traffic for a particular web page or blog post on Google webmaster tools is one of the best ways to identify the thin content.
-If your blog or any other web content is not driving traffic even after taking enough time to rank, it is considered thin content or low-quality content.
+Analyzing the traffic for a particular web page or blog post on the Google search console is one of the best ways to identify thin content.
+If your blog or any other web content is not driving traffic even after taking enough time to rank, it is considered thin or low-quality content.

 Another way to detect thin/ useless content is via the Manual Actions Penalty by Google.
 To find this penalty log on to Google Search Console.
-Then, navigate to the left side of the GSC dashboard and scroll down until you find Security & Manual Actions, then select Manual actions.
+Then, navigate to the left side of the Google Search Console dashboard and scroll down until you find Security & Manual Actions, and select Manual actions.

-This penalty is applied manually by Google.
+This penalty is applied by Google manually.
 As a result, this penalty will reduce your site’s ranking and remove the website entirely from the SERPs.
 If you want the search engines to reconsider this, you might have to delete or rewrite the offending content and provide original content that adds value to users.

 3.2 Rank Math Analytics